azsdk/azsdk-docs/02-Secure-Development/Secure_Development_userguide.md

 --------------------------------------
 # Express Route-connected Virtual Networks (ER-vNet)

-**Note:**
-This is basic documentation for the "preview" feature.
-We will enhance this in the next sprint as we finalize the checks that are performed and incorporate feedback.

-**Context:**
-Various teams currently request Express Route connectivity through the new myER portal.
-This process basically enables the CloudMS team to provision a special virtual network in the requesting team (client's) subscription with a virtual network which is connected to the Microsoft corporate ExpressRoute circuit.
-The ExpressRoute circuit itself is housed in a central (provider) subscription and the provisioned virtual network connects to it via a virtual network gateway.
-The CloudMS team creates a special resource group called "ERNetwork" (or "ERNetwork-DMZ" if you requested a connection to the enterprise DMZ and not corpnet) in the client subscription and this resource group is used to house and subsequently manage all resources that the provisioning process deploys (the vNet, the subnets, the gateway, the DNS configurations, etc.) Users in the subscription with appropriate RBAC can now deploy virtual machines in the vNet that is created and these virtual machines will be able to get onto the corporate network via the ExpressRoute connection.
-Please see the writeups at the link below for more:
-  [TBD]

-Note: This feature applies to the ARM-model of Express Route connectivity setup (and not the old ASM-based model).

-**Requirement**
-Because the vNet in the ERNetwork resource group is corpnet (or DMZ) connected, users/owners in the client subscription have to manage the networking resources that are involved in the ExpressRoute connectivity carefully.
-Various errors and misconfigurations can lead to gaps in enterprise network security.
-The CloudMS/NIS teams expect that the following discipline is observed by users of this service:
-  [TBD]

-A tool called "ScanPro" has been used to scan all subscriptions that have been provisioned with ER connectivity.

-However, we would like application teams that have ER-connectivity in their subscriptions to be more proactive and include automation in their regular suite of tests to check for security concerns with the ER-setup.

-The current (preview) release of this feature can be invoked after installing the DevOps kit (per Installation Guide) and then (after logging in to Azure) running the following simple cmdlet:
+**Summary**
+The following cmdlet can be used to scan the secure configuration of an ExpressRoute-connected virtual network (referred to as ERVnet below):

 ```PowerShel
  Get-AzSDKExpressRouteNetworkSecurityStatus -SubscriptionId <SubscriptionId>
 ```

+This cmdlet assumes that the vNet connected to ExpressRoute circuit is in a ResourceGroup named 'ERNetwork' or 'ERNetwork-DMZ'.
+If you have the vNet in a different resource group then the `-ResourceGroup` parameter can be used.

 Just like other SVTs, this will create a summary ".CSV" file of the control evaluation and a detailed ".LOG" file that includes more information about each control and the outcome.

 The following core checks are currently performed by this utility:
 - There should not be any Public IPs (i.e., NICs with PublicIP) on ER-vNet VMs.